-Back in the 80s, a new musical medium, the Compact Audio Disc, was nascent.
+Back in the '80s, a new musical medium, the Compact Audio Disc, was added.
 Its existence has led to a new art form, the full-length music program.
 By that, I mean one that is at least seventy minutes long.
+The Audio CD can hold 79 minutes of tunes.
+In stereo.

 Please turn in a song that is either original or otherwise freely usable: public domain and traditional, arranged by you.
 This is so you control the copyright, and can then assign it to me for this Project, by turning in the master.
 Since there's no money involved, it's that easy!
-And I mean none: I don't charge you to take part, and I don't charge the audience for copies: I hand them out for free.
+And I mean none: I don't charge you to take part, and I don't charge the audience for copies; I hand them out for free.

-Your tune should be less than five minutes, in CD audio quality, suitable for mastering.
 This is going to a thousand strangers who will most likely not know of your music yet, so please do a good job on the song.

 If you have any questions, call or email me; I check my messages every day.
+Please use the phrase ‘Retirement Project’ when writing.

 I hope to hear a tune from you soon.